-Doctors still are experimenting to find the most effective combination and timing of therapies for mesothelioma treatment.
-Most specialists recommend a three-pronged approach that combines surgery, chemotherapy and radiation therapy.
+Doctors are still experimenting to find the most effective combination and timing of therapies for mesothelioma treatment.
+Most specialists recommend a three-pronged approach that combines primary surgery with adjuvant chemotherapy and radiation therapy.

-Fast Fact: With surgery alone, it is nearly impossible for doctors to remove all tumors and prevent them from returning later on.
+With surgery alone, it is nearly impossible for doctors to remove all tumors and prevent them from returning later on.
 To boost results, they may provide chemotherapy or radiation therapy before or after surgery.
-David J. Sugarbaker, M.D. pioneered trimodal therapy using extrapleural pneumonectomy (EPP), chemotherapy and radiation therapy while at Brigham & Women’s Hospital.
+Dr. David J. Sugarbaker pioneered trimodal therapy using extrapleural pneumonectomy (EPP), chemotherapy and radiation therapy while at Brigham & Women’s Hospital.

 More than half of mesothelioma patients in a clinical trial under the Merck Access Program experienced initial tumor reduction after taking pembrolizumab.
 All patients had previously received chemotherapy.